Joanna Cherry: 2019–21 SNP frontbench

 At the 2019 general election, Cherry was again re-elected, with an increased vote share of 47.6% and an increased majority of 11,982.

 In February 2020, Cherry announced that she was seeking nomination from the SNP Edinburgh Central constituency branch to run as the candidate for Edinburgh Central in the Scottish Parliament and would stand down as an MP in the House of Commons if elected.
 Angus Robertson also announced his intention to seek nomination for the Edinburgh Central constituency.
-In July 2020, Cherry announced she was ruling out a bid for Holyrood, stating that the conditions for standing as an MSP were unreasonable and made a fair contest involving her "impossible".
+In July 2020, Cherry announced she would not stand in the Scottish Parliament election, as she was not willing to resign as an MP first, which was required by new SNP rules.
+She stated that the party's conditions for standing as an MSP were unreasonable and made a fair contest involving her impossible.

 In January 2021, she supported an amendment to the (devolved) Hate Crime and Public Order (Scotland) Act 2021 that would have exempted "criticism of matters relating to transgender identity" from violating provisions relating to protected characteristics in the bill.
-Later that month, she was criticised by SNP colleague Kirsty Blackman, after attacking and threatening to sue the party's LGBT wing, who had been critical of her defence of Sarah Phillimore, who had been banned from Twitter for allegedly making transphobic and antisemitic statements.
+Later that month, she was criticised by SNP colleague Kirsty Blackman after expressing support for Sarah Phillimore, who had been banned from Twitter for allegedly making transphobic and antisemitic statements.

-A week later, Cherry was sacked from the SNP's front bench on 1 February 2021 by the party leadership.
-Cherry tweeted: "Despite hard work, results and a strong reputation I've been sacked today from the SNP front bench".
-The party's Westminster leader Ian Blackford said: "Team working and cooperation are key to ensure results and this reshuffle will give us a strong team to take us forward".
-An SNP spokesman said in a statement: "Joanna Cherry was removed from the front bench because of unacceptable behaviour, which did not meet the standards expected of a front bench spokesperson – not because of the views she holds".
+On 1 February 2021, Cherry was sacked from the SNP's front bench by the party leadership.
+The party's Westminster leader Ian Blackford said: "Team working and cooperation are key to ensure results and this reshuffle will give us a strong team to take us forward", and an SNP spokesman said that she was removed because of unacceptable behaviour.

-On 21 February 2021, Cherry was criticised by the Scottish branch of PEN International for her attempts to silence critics who questioned her by threatening defamation action.
+On 21 February 2021, Cherry was criticised by the Scottish branch of PEN International for threatening defamation action against a man who criticised her on Twitter.
 After Cherry disputed she had taken legal action, letters from her solicitors on her behalf were published.
-Jo Maugham, with whom she had worked on the legal challenge over Boris Johnson's prorogation of Parliament, said "Because defending defamation proceedings is so expensive, a well-funded claimant can bully critics into silence and, by marking the threats 'confidential', suppress transparency over the fact they are doing so.
-This feels profoundly wrong to me".
+Jolyon Maugham, with whom she had worked on the legal challenge over Boris Johnson's prorogation of Parliament, criticised her for using legal threats to prevent criticism of her.

-On 26 March 2021, Cherry announced that she would step back from her public duties for health reasons.
-On 10 May 2021, following the 2021 Scottish Parliament election, she began a gradual return to her public activities.
+On 26 March 2021, Cherry announced that she was stepping back from her public duties for health reasons.
+On 10 May 2021, following the 2021 Scottish Parliament election, she began a gradual return to her work.
 On 31 May 2021, she resigned from the SNP national executive committee.